Meet Our Teachers

 Teaching Assistant

-Bianca Zamfirescu joined the British School of Bucharest in 2012 as a Teaching Assistant.
+Bianca Olah joined the British School of Bucharest in 2012 as a Teaching Assistant.

 Throughout her time at BSB, she has gained valuable experience in supporting children across the Primary School, with a particular focus on Key Stage 2.
 Bianca graduated from Transylvania University in Brasov with a degree in Romanian-English Literature and also a master’s degree from Bucharest University in Communications and Public Relations.
 She completed a Certificate for Teaching Assistants in an International Context at the University of Northampton, which has helped to shape and develop her classroom practice.